6. A Second Golden Age

 Choral conductor Jeremy Summerly discovers how singing carols was once again hugely popular by the mid-19th century.
 From 2013.

-In the sixth part of his story of the Christmas Carol Jeremy Summerly reaches the 19th century and publications of old folk carols from what was thought to be a dying tradition.
 However, by mid-century, with the Tracterean movement in the Church of England at its height the carol and the singing of carols was once again hugely popular.

 It was the publication of a 'Christmas Carols New and Old by Henry Ramsden Bramley and John Stainer in 1867, that marked the height of another caroling golden age.
 However, it was now big business and there were reputations at stake when folk carol collectors saw their work hoovered up by the might of Bramley and Stainer.

-Jeremy also tells the story of the little 16th century Finnish manual 'Piae Cantiones' that provided a series of memorable re-workings of fifteenth century words and melodies, including In Dulce Jubilo and Good King Wenceslas.
+Jeremy also tells the story of the little 16th century Finnish manual 'Piae Cantiones' that provided a series of memorable re-workings of 15th century words and melodies, including In Dulce Jubilo and Good King Wenceslas.

 Producer: Tom Alban

-First broadcast on 大象传媒 Radio 4 in 2013.
+First broadcast on 大象传媒 Radio 4 in December 2013.

 More episodes